 3. We should have a one-for-all National ID System.
 This means the National Identification Authority should be taken serious!
 That institution should be classified as one of our top-most security agencies, maybe in the same bracket as the Military or Presidency.

 – The National ID should also act as Voters’ ID, Drivers’ Licence and whatever biometric ID we plan on creating.

-– We should reconcile/match the biometric data of EC, DVLA and SSNIT to be sure a true identity is generated for individuals.
+– We should reconcile/match the biometric data of EC, DVLA and SSNIT to be sure a true unique-identity is generated for everyone.

 4. We need to collaborate with our most immediate neighbouring countries (Togo, Burkina-Faso, Ivory Coast and if possible Nigeria).
 We can mine and match voters’ biometric data of this neighbouring countries to clear doubts of Non-Ghanaians in our register.

 Fingerprint bio-data as we know is unique, that could be the primary key in matching records.
 Doubting records will be categorised and dealt with.
 What will be the essence of ECOWAS if we can’t collaborate on this important exercise?